Lionsberg/lionsberg-wiki/Lionsberg System Design/The Way/Concepts and Ideas/Story of Lionsberg.md

 ## Where We Are

-As of winter 2022, we are shifting FROM building the Lionsberg platform and infrastructure while exploring the [[Meta Project]] in the abstract, TO beginning to identify, connect, and empower small groups around the world.
+As of spring 2023, we are shifting FROM building the Lionsberg platform and infrastructure while exploring the [[Meta Project]] in the abstract, TO beginning to identify, connect, and empower small groups around the world.

 Our hypothesis is that this should be done in the form of a Game so simple and powerful, everyone can help one another play it.

-Therefore in November 2022, we introduced [[The Great Game of Lionsberg]].

 ## How We Got Here